GumballWatterson00/outcubator_home_test/README.md

 # Step 3:
 run the "SQL Query" DAG

 ## Notice: I use airflow-providers service in order to connect to MySQL database.
-So check the connection setting before run the DAG ^^!
-Sorry my bad for not using simpler connector like sqlalchemy.
+So check the connection setting before running the DAG ^^!
+Sorry for my bad for not using a simpler connector like sqlalchemy.
-## Result: I got an error at "upload_to_db" task.
+## Result: I got an error at the "upload_to_db" task.
 It looks running without any Exception but there's still no data imported into SQL db (but db's size keeps increasing).
 Hope you guys help me find out ^^!
-And please check the "get_output" part, I didn't have data to test but I think it works!
+And please check the "get_output" part, I didn't have data to test but I think my queries work!
 Anyway, NoSQL seems running well!
 # Thank you!